From Blois to Angers on the Castles of the Loire Valley by bike

 Day 1: arrival in Blois

-Located in the heart of the Loire Valley, Blois seduces with its rich historical heritage.
-Its majestic castle, former residence of the kings of France, offers an exciting journey through different eras.
-Stroll through its picturesque streets and visit the Maison de la Magie, a museum dedicated to Robert-Houdin.
+At the heart of the Loire Valley, explore Blois with its rich historical heritage.
+The majestic castle, former residence of the kings of France, offers an exciting journey through different eras.
+Stroll through the picturesque streets and visit the Maison de la Magie, a museum dedicated to Robert-Houdin.

 Day 2: Chambord / Cheverny / Sologne loop (40, 52 or 67 km)

-To get your legs going, several routes are available.
+To get warmed up on this first cycling day, several routes are available.
 Leave the Loire after following it for many kilometers on a pretty cycle path at the exit of Blois.
 You quickly arrive at the Domaine de Chambord with its imposing castle.
-If you want to prolong the pleasure before returning to Blois, sing a song to the dense forest of Sologne or to the castle of Cheverny.
+If you want to prolong the pleasure before returning to Blois, cycle to the dense forest of Sologne or to the castle of Cheverny.

 Day 3: from Blois to Amboise (43 km)